Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 The case in six claims

-1. They are real diamonds
+1. They are real diamonds, not substitutes

-2. Nobody can tell by sight
+2. No one can tell by sight, not even experts

 3. Price makes a dramatic difference

-4. Grading is identical
+4. Grading is identical and done by the same labs

-5. Ethics are cleaner
+5. Ethics are cleaner, measurably

-6. Provenance is transparent
+6. Provenance is transparent and verifiable

 The counterarguments, addressed